NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 In a web tier, a load balancer will stop sending traffic to a down node and continue to balance it across the healthy ones.

 For HAProxy, we use the built-in health checks with a caveat.
-As of late 2018 while I'm writing this post, we're in [ASP.NET MVC5](https://docs.microsoft.com/en-us/aspnet/mvc/mvc5) and still working on our transition to [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/).
+As of late 2018 when I'm writing this post, we're in [ASP.NET MVC5](https://docs.microsoft.com/en-us/aspnet/mvc/mvc5) and still working on our transition to [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/).
 An important detail is that our error page is a redirect, for example `/questions` to `/error?aspxerrorpath=/questions`.
 It's an implementation detail of how the old .NET infrastructure works, but when combined with HAProxy, it's an issue.
 For example if you have: